nmn/lexical-binding-getter-setter-proposal/README.md

 This lack is made obvious in many different UI libraries but is most obvious in cases where signals are used, such as Solid.js, and Svelte.js

-## Inpiration
+## Inspiration

 ### Svelte 5 Runes

-The closest inpiration for this proposal is Svelte 5's runes, which is enables a similar syntax by leveraging a compiler.
+The closest inspiration for this proposal is Svelte 5's runes, which is enables a similar syntax by leveraging a compiler.

 ```js